trixi-framework/Trixi.jl/docs/src/performance.md

 The usual development workflow in Julia is

 1. Make it work.
+2. Make it nice.
-2. Make it fast.
+3. Make it fast.

-To achieve the second step, you should be familiar with (at least) the section on [performance tips in the Julia manual](https://docs.julialang.org/en/v1/manual/performance-tips/).
+To achieve the third step, you should be familiar with (at least) the section on [performance tips in the Julia manual](https://docs.julialang.org/en/v1/manual/performance-tips/).
 Here, we just list some important aspects you should consider when developing Trixi.